Josh Collmenter: Arizona Diamondbacks (2011–2016)

+On August 10, 2016, the Chicago Cubs signed Collmenter to a minor league contract.
+He made four starts for the Triple-A Iowa Cubs, compiling a 1-0 record and 2.25 ERA with nine strikeouts over 16 innings of work.

-Atlanta Braves
+Atlanta Braves (2016–2017)

-He was traded to the Atlanta Braves on September 14.
+On September 14, 2016, Collmenter was traded to the Atlanta Braves.
 Collmenter made his Braves debut three days later, starting a game for the first time since June 7, 2015, and earning a win against the Washington Nationals.
 He was the sixteenth pitcher to have made a start for the Braves during the 2016 season, breaking a franchise record for the number of starting pitchers used in a single season.
 The team re-signed Collmenter to a one-year deal worth $1.2 million in November 2016.
 He pitched well to start the 2017 season, but began struggling in May and was designated for assignment on May 25.
 He was outrighted to the Triple-A Gwinnett Braves on May 29, 2017.
 After pitching in five games for Gwinnett at the end of the season, he elected free agency on September 30, 2017.

+Career MLB statistics

+In 7 MLB seasons, Collmenter posted a 38-35 won-loss record with a 3.64 ERA.
+He appeared in 214 games, started 78 games and finished 56 games.
+In 695 1/3 innings pitched, he allowed 665 hits, 168 walks and struck out 494.
+Defensively, he handled 134 total chances (49 putouts, 85 assists) without an error for a perfect 1.000 fielding percentage.

 Auckland Tuatara

 In 2018, Collmenter has been added to the New Zealand national baseball team U15 development squad as pitching coach.
 On August 27, 2018, Collmenter was the first player signed by the Auckland Tuatara, a new expansion team of the Australian Baseball League based in Auckland, New Zealand, for the 2018–19 season.
 He returned to the club for the 2019–20 season.